berachain/docs/apps/core/content/learn/pol/faqs.md

 ### Is the amount of BGT rewarded to a rewards vault proportional at all to the amount of liquidity (e.g. TVL) of that rewards vault?

 No. There could be some proportion that the market could trend towards over time, but it's not something that is enforced.
+Different factors dictating this include token incentives provided to that reward vault and validator preferences.

 ### Is the size of the BGT emission linear to the amount of BGT delegated to a validator?